rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 Instead of the offset, the cursor is the `createdAt` property of a message.
-With Sequelize (but also any other ORMs, it is possible to add a clause to find all items in a list by a starting property (`createdAt`) with less than (`lt`) or greater than (`gt`, which is not used here) values for this property.
+With Sequelize and other ORMs it is possible to add a clause to find all items in a list by a starting property (`createdAt`) with less than (`lt`) or greater than (`gt`, which is not used here) values for this property.
 Using a date as a cursor, the where clause finds all messages **before** this date, because there is an `lt` Sequelize operator.

 There are two more improvements we can use to make the code more explicit: